maratai/craftery/nonfiction/military.md

 - Jennifer M. Hazen. *What Rebels Want: Resources and Supply Networks in Wartime*.

 # Special Forces
+- Nigel Cawthorne. *Confirmed Kill: Heroic Sniper Stories from the Jungles of Vietnam to the Mountains of Afghanistan*.
 - Viktor Suvorov. *Spetsnaz: The Inside Story of the Soviet Special Forces*.

 # Strategy